StrangeBeeCorp/docs/docs/flow/operations/maintenance.md

 The script never touches [`orchestrator/orchestrator.yml`](../configuration/flow-configuration.md): that file is yours, so configuration blocks introduced by a newer version aren't added to an existing installation by updating.
 After an update, compare your file with the shipped `orchestrator/orchestrator.yml` from the new deployment bundle and add what's missing. `modules.runs.sync_temporal_retention` is one such block, and without it the run list and the Temporal history expire on different clocks.
 See [Temporal workflow history retention](#temporal-workflow-history-retention).

-To roll back, revert `ORCHESTRATOR_VERSION` in `.env` and run `./scripts/update.sh` again.
+To roll back, revert `FLOW_VERSION` in `.env` and run `./scripts/update.sh` again.
 Forward-compatible database migrations are the intended contract but aren't yet enforced: verify schema compatibility before rolling back the binary across a migration boundary.

 ## Update the other services